The Volokh Conspiracy

 Now that might be less troubling than trying to punish, say, political advertisements.
 But is itself unconstitutional, for three related reasons.

 [A.] First, such insults may be offensive and empty of serious arguments, but they aren't advertisements, under any definition of the word "advertisement."
 The convicted defendants are not guilty of the crime they were charged with, given the plain text of the statute.
 And there are no appellate decisions reinterpreting the text of the statute (as there are for some statutes), so the defendants weren't guilty under either the law as written or the law as authoritatively construed.
 Indeed, the one nonprecedential decision I could find, National Socialist White People's Party v.
 Southern New England Telephone Co.
-(D. Mass.
+(D. Conn.
 1975) (3-judge court), and the one decision cited in that case, State v.
 Jensen (Conn.
 Cir.
 Ct.
 1969), read the statute—consistently with its text—as genuinely limited to "advertisements."

 Yet a 2008 report from the Connecticut legislature's Office of Legislative Research and a 2014 East Haven Police Department manual describe the statute simply as covering "ridicul[ing] any person or class of people on account of creed, religion, color, denomination, nationality, or race," likewise dropping the "advertisement" requirement.
 The prosecutors in the cases cited above for which I've seen arrest reports (more than half of the list) likewise seem to be ignoring that requirement.